socialsensor/computational-verification/README.md

 computational-verification
 ==========================

 A framework for "learning" how to classify social content as truthful/reliable or not.
+This version of the framework is outdated, please refer to the [updated version](https://github.com/MKLab-ITI/computational-verification).

 Getting started
 ---------------